• Skip to primary navigation

 Charity shops (aka thrift stores) are a goldmine for cheap food photography props!

+I’ve seen some really pretty plates and glasses in charity shops before.
 The great thing about charity shops is that you can find unique and vintage props for a reasonable price.
 And even better, the money you do pay for them goes to a good cause!

-One thing to consider when looking for props for food photography in charity shops is that they won't have more stock of a specific item.
-Also if you like what you see, buy it, as it won't be there the next time you come!
+One thing to consider when looking for props for food photography in charity shops is that they won’t have more stock of a specific item.
+So if you like what you see, buy it, as it won’t be there the next time you come!

 2. Homeware shops.